MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/known-issues.md

 ## Third-party digital signing apps

-Azure Information Protection cannot protect or decrypt files that are signed and/or protected by third-party digital signing apps.
+Azure Information Protection cannot protect or decrypt files that are digitally signed.

 ## Client support for container files, such as .zip files